 Dr. Lanteri’s key takeaways from the IFPA meeting were:

 CTS also co-authored studies on improved HIV-1 detection using whole blood in addition to plasma.
-Results reported from the repeat donor cohort highlight the value of blood donor cohorts in tracking infections trends in an evolving SARS-CoV-2 pandemic and the expansion of this serosurveillance program to other respiratory viruses to understand reinfection patterns in blood donors.
-These studies underscore the value of blood donor-based research to inform public health strategies.
+Findings from a CDC-funded, blood-donor-based serosurveillance program study highlighted the value of longitudinal blood donor cohorts in tracking SARS-CoV-2 infection, reinfection and vaccination events in an evolving SARS-CoV-2 pandemic to inform public health policies.
+These findings support expanding this serosurveillance program to other respiratory viruses over the coming year.

-Co-Authored Poster P404 – “Evolution of a SARS-CoV-2 repeat blood donor serosurveillance program into a respiratory virus repeat blood donor cohort” by Stone et al. reported that capitalizing on the success of the SARS-CoV-2 Repeat Donor Cohort (RDC) implemented during the COVID-19 pandemic, the team established an expanded serosurveillance program in response to evolving public health concerns to endemic and emerging Respiratory Virus (RV) infections.
-The 5-year program, funded by CDC, will set up a nationwide RV-RDC in the US.
+Co-Authored Poster P404 – “Evolution of a SARS-CoV-2 repeat blood donor serosurveillance program into a respiratory virus repeat blood donor cohort” by Stone et al. reported that capitalizing on the success of the SARS-CoV-2 Repeat Donor Cohort implemented during the COVID-19 pandemic, the team established an expanded serosurveillance program in response to evolving public health concerns to endemic and emerging respiratory virus infections.
+The CDC-funded program will monitor respiratory virus infections in a nationwide blood donor-based serosurveillance study to inform public health policies in the U.S.

 CTS supports ongoing research with a wide variety of healthcare partners to help safeguard the blood...